Vopaaz/checkpointing/docs/docs/comparison.md

     1
     ```

-Even though the value of the referenced global variable is changed to `2`,
+Even though the value of the reference global variable is changed to `2`,
 the execution of `foo` is skipped and the previous cache is returned, which is wrong.

 Replace joblib with checkpointing, in the second execution of the script,